hunterbridges/blog/_posts/2022-06-05-how-long-is-a-frame.md

 press, game feel is determined by changes that transpire over the course of fractions of a second.

-This means that insisting on measuring with seconds means that the programmers and designers are going to be juggling a lot of fractional numbers!
+Insisting on measuring with seconds means that the programmers and designers are going to be juggling a lot of fractional numbers!
 Fine tuning these very quick gameplay actions often means deciding over the difference between numbers like 0.2 and 0.25 seconds.